youzarsiph/drf-material/README.md

 # rest-framework-material

-Redesign of the browsable API of Django REST Framework using MD Bootstrap.
+Material Design for Django REST Framework API.

 The project aims to improve the look and feel of the API.